-In 1-4 and 1-2 lb. cakes, 1 lb.

-It is the pure product of carefully select added and from which nothing has been delicacy and natural flavor.
-Celebrated delicious and flesh-forming beverage, increasing sales of this article have led distinguish their product from these in enclosed their cakes and pound package different from any other package.
-The ing has been moothness, atritious, ntly ve scale.
-To td., have f stiff paper, ade of deep blue heretofore used on the Baker packages, and no change has been made in the color (yellow) and design of the label.
+In 1-4 and 1-2 lb. cakes, 1 lb. packages, blue wrapper, yellow label article have led to imitations on a very extensive scale.
+To distinguish their product from these imitations Walter Baker & Co., Ltd., have enclosed their cakes and pound packages in a new envelope or case of stiff paper, different from any other package.
+The color of the case is the same shade of deep blue heretofore used on the Baker packages, and no change has been made in the color (yellow) and design of the label.
 On the outside of the case, the name of the manufacturer is prominently printed in white letters.
-On the back of every package a colored lithograph of the trade-mark, "La Belle Chocolatière" sometimes called the Chocolate Girl, is printed.
+On the back of every package a colored lithograph of the trade-mark, "La Belle Chocolatiere" sometimes called the Chocolate Girl, is printed.
 Vigorous proceedings will be taken against anyone imitating the package.